 On page 2 of the Form 410, enter the name and address of the financial institution where the committee's campaign bank is located, as well as the bank account number.
-If a the committee has more than one bank account, only one account must be listed.
+If the committee has more than one bank account, only one account must be listed.
+Qualified committees must also list the names of persons, other than the treasurer, who are authorized to obtain the bank records of the committee from the financial institution where the committee bank account is maintained.
+If there are more than two persons other than the treasurer authorized to obtain the bank records, the committee need only list two persons.
+Disclose the names in the "Name of Financial Institution and Person(s) Authorized to Obtain Bank Records" field.
+If additional space is needed, an attachment must be used.
 If a bank account has not yet been opened at the time of filing an "Initial" Form 410, an amended Form 410 must be filed within ten days of opening the bank account to provide this information.
+Non-gualified committees are not required to list a bank account or the names of those person(s) authorized to obtain the committee bank records.